-RGERF{ret} = Early retirement factor applied to the retirement grant - see also below
+$RGERF{ret}$ = Early retirement factor applied to the retirement grant - see also below

-3.32 In the case of ill health retirement, MEMERF{ret} and RGERF{ret} can be found in table 0-316 in the latest consolidated factor workbook (the current table as at the date of this guidance note is reproduced as Table A in Appendix B).
-In all other cases, MEMERF{ret} and RGERF{ret} can be found in table 0-317 in the consolidated factor workbook (the current table as at the date of this guidance note is reproduced as Table B in Appendix C).
+3.32 In the case of ill health retirement, MEMERF{ret} and RGERF{ret} can be found in table 0-314 in the latest consolidated factor workbook (the current table as at the date of this guidance is reproduced as Table A in appendix B).
+In all other cases MEMERF{ret} and RGERF{ret} can be found in table 0-315 in the latest consolidated factor workbook (the current table as at the date of this guidance is reproduced as Table B in Appendix C).

-Different factors will apply to CRA membership and PA65 membership.
+Different factors will apply to CRA membership, taper membership and PA65 membership.
 These will usually be the same as those applied to the member's pension and retirement grant, as described in the latest GAD guidance note on early retirement, except, for example, on retirement before age 60 but after the rule of 85 retirement age.
 (In these cases, members may be entitled to unreduced pension and retirement grant, but the debit should still be reduced.)

-3.33 The early retirement adjustments for members who retire earlier than age 65 or CRA (as relevant) do not apply to the debit applied to the spouse, civil partner or other qualifying partner's pension, or the debit applied to the GMP.
+3.33 The early retirement adjustments for members who retire earlier than age 65, taper retirement age or CRA (as relevant) do not apply to the debit applied to a future surviving partner's benefits, or the debit applied to the GMP.
 GMP debits are only applied from GMP Pension Age (which is age 60 for females and age 65 for males).